BGMDAO/bgmdao.github.io/index.md

 Meanwhile, BGM DAO will also actively participate in the ecological construction of BSC (DEFI, GAMEFI) and contribute to the development and improvement of BSC.

-## BSC gems hunters around the world, UNITE!
+### BSC gems hunters around the world, UNITE!

-BGM token is a 100% fair launch token with no presale, whitelist, nor any pre-allocated tokens. liquidity added on pancakeswap will be locked for at least 10 years.
+BGM token is a 100% fair launch token with no presale, whitelist, nor any pre-allocated tokens.
+Liquidity added on PancakeSwap will be locked for at least 10 years.

 # Tokenomics

  - MAX SUPPLY:1,000,000,000,000
  - 15% Community Marketing & AirDrop
- - 25% PancakeSwap(Locked)
+ - 25% PancakeSwap (Locked)
  - 25% DAO Treasure
  - 35% Farming rewards with BSC gem projects
  - Sell Tax: